atleon/atleon/.github/ISSUE_TEMPLATE/feature.md

 **Rational**

-Why this feature should be in Rhapsody.
+Why this feature should be in Atleon.

 **Example Scenario**